 - Always wear cotton socks in closed shoes to absorb sweat and that allow your feet to stay dry.

 - Wear shoes that ‘breath’, meaning don’t wear plastic/synthetic enclosed shoes made from nonporous material that prevents evaporation of sweat.

 - Dust your shoes with Zeasorb AF powder if you are excessively susceptible to athlete’s foot, if you have excessively sweaty feet or if you often wear hot enclosed shoes.

-Did you know that rough and cracked skin on your feet can still be a problem even without athlete’s foot fungus infection?
+Did you know that rough and cracked skin on your feet can still be a problem even without a fungal infection?

 If you still struggle with thick and cracking heels and rough callouses on your feet after you have cleared-up your athletes foot then try my Soft and Smooth Rough Foot Skin Remover Kit.
 Like the name implies, I developed this kit because many of us struggle against nature to keep our feet soft and smooth.
 My kit has the best professional strength glycolic acid cream for the ultra thick skin of feet.
 It comes with the perfect foot sanding files too and my instructions.
 Together, this is a winning combination for soft feet.